crowdagger/crowbook/guide/config.md

 ```

 Ideally, you should have one and only one level-one header (i.e. chapter title)
 in each Markdown file.

-If you have more than one, Crowbook will print a warning and treat it
+If you have more than one, it might mess with
-as another chapter (numbered according to the scheme specified for
-including the file).
-It might however mess the table of contents in
-some cases (e.g. for EPUB).
+the table of contents in some cases (e.g. for EPUB).

-If you do *not* have a level-1 header in a
-markdown file:
-* if it is a numbered chapter, Crowbook will infer a chapter name from
-the numbering scheme;
-* if it is not numbered, chapter's title will default to the empty
-string.

 ### Parts ###